EvitaKnits/nigel-is-25/README.md

 I want a responsive birthday party website
 So that my potential guests have a good experience of my website from whichever device they choose to access it from

+As a birthday party invitee
+I want to be able to access all the information about the party in an easy, intuitive and complete way So that I am fully informed and can communicate the information required from me

 ### User Needs:

 - Information about the activity